Before You E-Submit

 directly from every regionally accredited U.S. postsecondary institution

 Also send letters of reference, foreign transcript evaluation

-reports, and test scores (PCAT, TOEFL, and TSE) to PharmCAS
+reports, and test scores (PCAT and TOEFL) to PharmCAS

 by the application deadline, if required by your designated